kleros/erc-792/docs/implementing-an-arbitrator.rst

 First we check the caller address, we should only let the ``owner`` to execute this.
 Then we do sanity checks: Given ruling should be chosen among the ``choices`` and one should not be able to ``rule`` on an already solved dispute.
 Then we update ``ruling`` and ``status`` values of the dispute.
 Then we pay arbitration fee to the arbitrator (``owner``).
 And finally, we call ``rule`` function of the ``arbitrated`` to enforce the ruling.

-That's it, we have a working, very simple and centralized arbitrator!
+That's it, we have a working, very simple centralized arbitrator!